There are no active ads.

 1984 Movie Reviews – Blame it on Rio and Footloose

-by Sean P. Aune | February 17, 2019February 17, 2019 9:30 am EST
+by Sean P. Aune | February 17, 2024February 17, 2024 8:38 am EST

 Welcome to an exciting year-long project here at The Nerdy.
 1984 was an exciting year for films giving us a lot of films that would go on to be beloved favorites and cult classics.
-Imagine a world where This is Spinal Tap and Repo Man hit theaters on the same day.
-That is the world of 1984.
+It was also the start to a major shift in cultural and societal norms, and some of those still reverberate to this day.

-We’re going to pick and choose which movies we hit, but right now the list stands at nearly three dozen.
+We’re going to pick and choose which movies we hit, but right now the list stands at nearly four dozen.

 Yes, we’re insane, but 1984 was that great of a year for film.

-The articles will come out on the same day the films hit theaters in 1984 so that it is their true 35th anniversaries.
+The articles will come out – in most cases – on the same day the films hit theaters in 1984 so that it is their true 40th anniversary.
 All films are also watched again for the purposes of these reviews and are not being done from memory.
+In some cases, it truly will be the first time we’ve seen them.

-This time around it’s February 17, 1984, and we’re off to see Blame it on Rio and Footloose.
+This time around, it’s February 17, 1984, and we’re off to see Blame it on Rio and Footloose!

 Blame it on Rio Review

-What we learn very early on is Jennifer has always had a crush on Matthew despite him being 20 some years older than her, and always referring to him as “Uncle Matthew.”
+What we learn very early on is Jennifer has always had a crush on Matthew despite him being 20-some years older than her and always referring to him as “Uncle Matthew.”
 And this is where “this is not okay” kicks in.

-Exactly how old Jennifer is in the film is a bit hazy, but in reference materials I found (that’s how much this bothered me), she was indeed supposed to be 17.
+Exactly how old Jennifer is in the film is a bit hazy, but in reference materials I found (that’s how much this bothered me), she was supposed to be 17.
 When you think of her as anything younger than college-aged, the film quickly swerves into a very dark Lolita-esque world where you don’t expect a ‘comedy’ – and I use that term loosely – to reside.

 You add in that as the film progresses it becomes increasingly clear that Jennifer is unstable, and what was labeled as a comedy bordering on sexual farce turns into a car wreck that you just keep asking yourself how this film even truly got the green light to be made.

 Where this whole thing gets even more insane is when you realize it was directed by Stanley Donen, the man responsible for Singin’ in the Rain.
-With that sort of talent on this film, how did no one in this entire process ask, “You really think we should make comedy out of the fact Jennifer attempts suicide by the end of the film?”
+With that sort of talent in this film, how did no one in this entire process ask, “You really think we should make comedy out of the fact Jennifer attempts suicide by the end of the film?”

 Yep.
 That happens.